What are Website Tags and Why You Need ThemJuly 15th, 2013

 You can find them in email providers, websites or image-sharing portals.
 They’re used by Amazon – the biggest online store in the world, the online encyclopedia Wikipedia, or even news websites.
-We’re talking about tags, which are available also for your Webnode website.
-Why should you use them?
+We’re talking about tags (site tagging), which are available also for your Webnode website.
+What is a tag and why should you use it?
 Keep reading to find out.

 Tags were popularized a few years ago by Flickr – one of the first websites for photo sharing.
 Flickr gave users the option to sort photos into custom categories.
 From there, other services emerged.

-What is a Tag and How Does it Work
+What is a Tag and What are Tags for?

 Tags (metadata) – are words or phrases which describe the content of your site, regardless of format.
 The same tags can be added to text, articles, videos, products or photos.
 We recommend always using more than one tag for each item.

 Tag clouds – all tags in a group.
 Visitors choose the topic at a glance.
 Selection is simplified also by the visual appearance of a cloud tag – those used more often are shown in a larger font.

 Tags are simple to use in practice.
 Imagine the following example about a news site.
 A news site has sections like “World News”, “Sports”, “Culture”, etc. Each element of the website is put into one of these categories.
 However, at very first sight, it’s quite a broad classification.
 So you categorize another way – with tags.

 Thus, for example, an article entitled “Deepwater Horizon Oil Spill Paralyzes the Southern Coast of the U.S.” will be included under the category “World News” and gets the tag “environmental disaster”.
 Other culture news like “Documentary Film About the Rescue of Animals in the Gulf of Mexico Won the Emmy” will logically fall under the “Culture” category.
 But we can still assign the tag “environmental disaster”.
 Tags connect different articles, which seem to be unrelated at first glance, but actually have a common theme.